Find Affordable College Courses

 $11,760 Average Tuition & Fees

-Wilmington University did quite well in this year’s ranking of the best value schools for public health students.
-It came in at #11 on the list.
-Wilmington University is a large private not-for-profit school located in the large suburb of New Castle.
+Wilmington University ranked #11 on this year’s Best Value Public Health Schools in the Middle Atlantic Region list.
+Wilmington University is a large private not-for-profit school located in the suburb of New Castle.

 Out-of-state tuition fees for undergraduate students at Wilmington University are $11,760 per year.